jordi-z80/FSCmd/README.md

         FSCmd vlcPlay                Plays VLC video.
         FSCmd vlcNext                Skips to the next VLC video.
         FSCmd vlcPrevious            Goes back to the previous VLC video.
-        FSCmd globalVolume           Changes the global volume of the current device.
+        FSCmd volume		         Changes the volume of the current device.
 ```